eddieshan/lox/README.md

 It has zero dependencies (no ncurses) but I expect at some point I will need to integrate external libs for
 the language heavy lifting parts e.g. LSP support.

-This project was actually started in Rust, you can check it out [here](https://github.com/eddieshan/foo-editor).
-Some time after, however, it dawned
+This project was actually started in Rust, you can check it out here [foo-editor](https://github.com/eddieshan/foo-editor).
-on me that integration with external libs would be a pain, given Rust's poor FFI story.
-I am cool with bindgen
+Some time after, however, it dawned on me that integration with external libs would be a pain, given Rust's
-or writing wrappers in other contexts, just not here as this is a project where I want minimum friction.
+poor FFI story.
+I am cool with bindgen or writing wrappers in other contexts, just not here, this is a project
+where I want minimum friction.